 Official site: http://www.clallam.net/parks/saltcreek.html

-9. Sol Duc Campground, Olympic National Park
+14. Mora Campground, Olympic National Park

-11. Curlew Lake State Park, Republic
+15. Curlew Lake State Park, Republic

 Curlew Lake is popular for anglers looking to land trout, muskie, bass, or perch.
 Various wildlife that also fish from the lake include bald eagles, osprey, and herons.
 For archaeology enthusiasts, the Stonerose Fossil Site is located eight miles from the campground and is open for public digging.

 Camping Reservations in Washington